. . . : : History / David’s Bio, Background & Achievements

 • Honorable Mention, American Association of Museums Publication Design Competition

-• 2 Honorable Mentions, Southeastern Museum Conference
+• 2 Honorable Mentions, Southeastern Museums Conference

 • Merit Award, Potlatch Papers